mongodb/mongo-hadoop/examples/README.md

 ## Example 1 - Treasury Yield Calculation

-###Setup
+###Running

+This sample can be run from the root directory with `./gradlew historicalYield`.
+If you have just checked out the repository, you will need to run `./gradlew jar` first.

 Source code is in `examples/treasury_yield`.
-To prepare the sample data, first run `mongoimport` with the file in `examples/treasury_yield/src/main/resources/yield_historical_in.json` to load it into a local instance of MongoDB.
+The data used in this example can be found in `examples/treasury_yield/src/main/resources/yield_historical_in.json`.

 We end up with a test collection containing documents that look like this: